Advanced Blending Solutions

 3

-Petroleum derived diesel (called as petro diesel) is a mixture of straight run product (150 °C and 350 °C) with varying amount of selected cracked distillates and is composed of saturated hydrocarbons (primarily paraffins including normal , iso , and cycloparaffins), and aromatic hydrocarbons (including napthalenes and alkylbenzenes).
-Required standardized physical properties are in general obtained by blending finetuning the ratio between straight run diesel and cracked distillates, and in many cases also diluted with kerosene, especially to guarantee different cold plugging temperatures according to seasonal temperature deviations.
-It is of course up to the refinery to reduce the cost of the final blend to the highest extent, which means maximum low cost diesel components, such as cracked materials, and minimum amounts of more expensive distillates such as diesel distillate kerosene.
-Increasing the benefit of the diesel blend requires blending of maximum quantities of low cost diesel components with lowest possible quantities of straight run diesel oil and kerosene.
-Integration of NIR process analyzers are effective tools to achieve this goal.
+Integration of NIR process analyzers are effective tool to achieve this goal.
 Various quality properties are measured, instantaneously, without needing conventional ASTM based analyzers or on-line cetane engines that require a high investment in purchase and maintenance.
-Real time analyses allows on-line to optimize the blending recipe that will give lowest cost in-spec gasoil, especially when the analytical data is combined with model software to continuously calculate and optimize gasoil blend compositions.
-Incorporation of NIR process analyzers for continuous on-line and real time determination of the quality properties in cooperation with an appropriate software are the fundamentals to increase of the percentage of cracked components in the final inspec diesel blend.
-As the ratio cracked material vs distillates dominates in the production cost determination of the final blend, the concept of an integrated system of on-line process analyzers is definitely an advanced concept in diesel oil blending with the benefit to reduce the cost of the final blend, and by that to increase the refining margin of the refinery.Fuel Oil Blending
+Real-time analyses allow on-line to optimize the blending recipe that will give lowest cost in-spec gasoil, especially when the analytical data is combined with model software to continuously calculate and optimize gasoil blend compositions.
+Incorporation of NIR process analyzers for continuous on-line and real time determination of the quality properties in cooperation with appropriate software are the fundamentals to increase the percentage of cracked components in the final inspected diesel blend.
+As the ratio of cracked material vs distillates dominates in the production cost determination of the final blend, the concept of an integrated system of on-line process analyzers is definitely an advanced concept in diesel oil blending with the benefit of reducing the cost of the final blend, and by that to increase the refining margin of the refinery.

 2

-Heavy fuel oils and marine bunker oils are blends of heavy refinery products, distillation residues, visbraking residues, thermal cracked residues, and in many cases diluted with CDU distillates such as kerosene, for viscosity adjustment.
-A broad range of different types of fuels oils as well as bunker oils are brought on the market.
-These differ ent types are distinguished by differences in viscosity.
-These materials are of high viscosity, inferior flow properties and with physico-chemical properties that do not comply with required specifications.
-Transformation of these materials as fuel oils or as bunker oils requires blending
+Heavy fuel oils and marine bunker oils are blends of heavy refinery products, distillation residues, visbraking residues, thermally cracked residues, and in many cases diluted with CDU distillates such as kerosene, for viscosity adjustment.
+A broad range of different types of fuel oils as well as bunker oils are brought on the market.
+These different types are distinguished by differences in viscosity.
+These materials are of high viscosity, inferior flow properties, and physico-chemical properties that do not comply with the required specifications.
+Transformation of these materials as fuel oils or as bunker oils requires blending them with lighter, but still low-cost petroleum products such as diesel oils and kerosene, with the target to adapt the major specification properties of interest in fuel oil and bunker fuel oils.

-kerosene, with the target to adapt the major specification properties of interest in fuel oil and bunker fuel oils.
 These are the viscosity, specific gravity, Conradson carbon residue, flashpoint and sulfur to their requested specification.
 Of special interest in blending fuel and bunker oils is to prevent precipitates caused by blending of incompatible feedstocks.
-Fuel oils and bunker oils are heavy opaque and dense mass.
-This makes the MOD-4100 process analyzer the only available correlative analyzer that has the capability to conduct multiple property analyses by one single analyses.
+Fuel oils and bunker oils are heavy opaque and dense masses.
+This makes the MOD-4100 process analyzer the only available correlative analyzer that has the capability to conduct multiple property analyses in one single analyses.

 This feature is of great importance during the blending procedure in the production of different types of fuel and bunker oils.
-Efficient blending of fuel oil and bunker oil is conducted in many cases at elevated temperatures to enable flowing of the feedstocks through pipelines.
+The efficient blending of fuel oil and bunker oil is conducted in many cases at elevated temperatures to enable the flowing of the feedstocks through pipelines.
 Fast blending is preferred.
 Re-blending or repair blended batches that are of border-lined or off-spec quality must be eliminated.
 The challenge to optimize fuel blending lies in the integration of MOD-4100 process analyzers with blending software.
 The MOD-4100 process analyzers measure the quality of different feedstocks to be blended, and the final product.

 1

-Transformation of the analytical data into an operating system that automatically calculates, adjusts and fine-tunes the type and ratio of feedstock, such as various cracked materials, various distillates and bottom products, to blend,.
+Transformation of the analytical data into an operating system that automatically calculates, adjusts, and fine-tunes the type and ratio of feedstock, such as various cracked materials, various distillates, and bottom products, to blend,.
 The optimized blending recipe and its MOD-4100 process analyzer based process

-control system guarantee the production of such a material, having the required properties and is of lowest cost.
-Furthermore, the integrated MOD-4100 into predicting blending software enables rapidly to switch between the productions of different types of fuel and bunker oils, according to the demands of
+control system guarantee the production of such a material, having the required properties and is of the lowest cost.
+Furthermore, the integrated MOD-4100 into predicting blending software enables rapid switch between the productions of different types of fuel and bunker oils, according to the demands of the refinery or the fuel production company.

 Crude Oil blending